 On the Bible and Interpretation of Scripture…

 Simply speaking, we believe about the Bible what the Bible says about itself: All Scripture is God-breathed.
+We believe the Bible.
 It is inspired by the living and unchanging God— and because its origin is divine, its truths are divine.
 It is alive, it is powerful, and it is authoritative.
 We also believe that we don’t have to “prove” the Bible, but hold that our calling as believers is to understand and live out the message of the Bible with the help of the Holy Spirit.
 We believe that the Bible is the record of the divine revelation of God and, as such, it points humankind to the person and work of Jesus Christ, the Word made flesh.
 He is the object of our worship, not the Bible, because the starting place of faith is the person and work of Jesus Christ.

 The orthodox interpretation of Scripture is informed by the faith’s historic Christian roots.
 In a time not unlike our own, the Church Fathers faced similar challenges as individuals and groups claimed to “prove” their own unorthodox heresies using Scripture.
 Not every interpretation of Scripture is equal.
 We will, in our orthodox interpretation of Holy Scripture, rely upon the historic witness of the Church Fathers, in harmony with what the universal church has always believed, and the abiding witness of the Holy Spirit.